GustavoSantiago113/Computer_Cam_Control/README.md

 - [X] Use keyboard shortcuts (arrows, Esc, open keyboard, and enter) - right hand;
 - [ ] Zoom in and out - both hands;

-*** What will make this project the difference ***
+**What makes this project the difference**

-- Calculate the square box proportional to the hand distance
+- Square box proportional to the hand distance
-- Create a start-stop
+- Start-stop facial command
+- Use two hands at the same time

 ## How can I achieve each feature?